Wendy Red Star: Biography and education

 Red Star was born in 1981 in Billings, Montana.
 She is of Apsáalooke (Crow) and Irish descent and was raised in Pryor, Montana, on the Crow Reservation, "a rural community that's also a sovereign nation and cultural powerhouse."
 At age 18, she left the reservation to attend Montana State University - Bozeman.
 She attended university between 2000 and 2004, and studied art and Native American Studies.

-Growing up as biracial, Red Star went through identity issues.
-At elementary school, she was afraid of her classmates knowing that her grandparents were white.
+Growing up as biracial, Red Star experienced identity issues.
+In elementary school, she was afraid of her classmates knowing that her grandparents were white.
 When she left the reservation, she had to deal with "otherness": the responses she received to her identity and identity-based artwork often damaged her confidence.
-She later learned to embrace the identity and was completely comfortable with it at 26 when she had her daughter.
+She later learned to embrace her identity and was completely comfortable with it at 26 when she had her daughter.
 She incorporated her cultural identity into her work, reflecting on her childhood and where she grew up.

 Her mother was a public health nurse who encouraged Crow cultural pursuits; though Red Star herself did not speak Crow, her adopted Korean sister spoke fluent Crow as a child.
 Her father ranched and was a licensed pilot who played in the "Maniacs", an Indian rock band.
 Red Star's uncle Kevin Red Star and grandmother Amy Bright Wings were big influences to her practice.

 Red Star's undergraduate and graduate level specialization was in sculpture.
 Her work also includes photography, fashion design, bead work, fiber art, performance art, and painting.
 In 2004, Red Star was awarded her Bachelor of Fine Art degree from Montana State University, Bozeman.
 Red Star furthered her studies at the University of California, Los Angeles where she earned a Master of Fine Art degree in 2006.

 In 2012–2013, she was a manager at Chief Plenty Coups State Park, located in Pryor, Montana.
 In 2014, she moved to Portland, Oregon and worked on Medicine Crow and the 1880 Crow Peace Delegation.
 As of 2016, it was reported that Red Star works as a full-time artist in Portland.

 She has lectured at Yale University, Connecticut; Dartmouth College, New Hampshire; the California Institute of the Arts, and Brown University, Rhode Island.